 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Continuum of Care Texas Homeless Network To have a universal system for intake/ assessment and enhance client information management Coordinate partnerships and resources for homeless services Improve access to homeless services with outreach and education Prevent individuals and families from becoming homeless State Disaster Recovery Plan Texas General Land Office Flood Mitigation and Housing are the main goals in the 2016 State Disaster Recovery Action Plan, as well as the 2017 Harvey Action Plan, which is consistent with the goals of our Consolidated/Action Plan.
+Continuum of Care Texas Homeless Network To have a universal system for intake/ assessment and enhance client information management Coordinate partnerships and resources for homeless services Improve access to homeless services with outreach and education Prevent individuals and families from becoming homeless State Disaster Recovery Plan Texas General Land Office Flood Mitigation and Housing are the main goals in the 2016 State Disaster Recovery Action Plan, and the 2017 Harvey Action Plan, which is consistent with the goals of our Consolidated/Action Plan.
 Brazoria County is working with GLO to utilize the funding provided to address the needs established in those goals.
+State of Texas CDBG Mitigation Action Plan: Building Stronger for a Resilient Future Texas General Land Office Implementing structural and non-structural projects, programs and partnerships to reduce risks and impacts of future natural disasters is the goal of the CDBG Mitigation Action Plan.
+Brazoria County has aligned its goals with the plan and is implementing local mitigation projects to increase resiliency to future natural disasters.